-The SCILT Scottish Languages Employability Award (SLEA) is designed to help recognise the great work that is already being done in schools in Scotland towards promoting languages through employability.
-While we have already seen new, innovative projects and activities arise from this Award, other submissions have also reflected great work that was already happening which was able to contribute towards the award.
-For example, activities that you are already doing related to European Day of Languages, Languages Week Scotland, DYW events or school trips could all be included as activities that contribute towards this award.
+The SCILT Scottish Languages Employability Award - Local is designed to help recognise the great work that is already being done in schools in Scotland towards promoting languages through employability, and to extend this to network/local authority level.
+There is a great deal already happening in schools around employability and much of that could easily be adapted and broadened in order to contribute towards the award.
+For example, activities related to European Day of Languages could be offered across your cluster; DYW events could be organised to tie in with Languages Week Scotland, existing careers events could be shared with other local schools.